TheFenrisLycaon/BlackBoard-Auto/README.md

 # BlackBoard-Autologger

+### DEPRECATED SINCE THEY SWITCHED TO MS TEAMS AND THAT HAS AN IN-BUILT CALENDAR.

 A python based application that automatically logs in into your accounts and attends your classes on ```cuchd.blackboard.com``` website.
 I wrote this script STRICTLY for EDUCATIONAL PURPOSES and I am NOT RESPONSIBLE for any **non-disciplinary** action commited by its users, i.e., all the students of Chandigarh University (yes, **ALL**, not just CSE or AIT !)

 With that being said, let's get right into it, shall we ?